JasperE84/PyFusionSolarDataRelay/README.md

-# Huawei FusionSolar Kiosk API to InfluxDB and PVOutput relay
+# Huawei FusionSolar Kiosk API to InfluxDB, MQTT and PVOutput relay
 This is a python project intended to fetch data from the **Huawei FusionSolar** public **kiosk** and relay it to **InfluxDB** and/or **PVOutput.org** and/or **MQTT**.

 Credits go to the [Grott project](https://github.com/johanmeijer/grott).
 Many bits of code, structure and ideas are borrowed from there.